 top of page

-Here are some videos for those who are visual learners.
+Here are some videos for those who prefer that format.

 cutting out paper pattern templates for sewing cloth pads